King & Shaxson Asset Management - Ethical MPS (multiple)

 Waste management policy or theme

-Find funds that have a written policy or theme on waste management - typically a view to encouraging higher levels of recycling and better efficiency / reducing waste.
+Has a written policy or theme focused on waste management - typically to support or encouraging higher levels of recycling and better efficiency / reducing waste.
+Strategies vary.
 Nature & Biodiversity

 Biodiversity / nature policy

-Find funds that have a written biodiversity policy or theme aimed at encouraging and improving environmental protection and safeguarding the natural world (sometimes referred to as the preservation or enhancement of 'natural capital').
+Has a written biodiversity policy or theme typically aimed at supporting, encouraging and improving environmental protection and safeguarding the natural world (sometimes referred to as 'natural capital').
 See eg https://www.un.org/en/climatechange/science/climate-issues/biodiversity

 Nature / biodiversity based solutions theme

-A significant focus on investments that aim to protect, improve and, or restore natural habitat.
+A significant focus on investments that aim to protect, improve and / or restore natural habitat.
 Climate Change & Energy

 Coal, oil & / or gas majors excluded

-Fracking and tar sands excluded
+Fracking & tar sands excluded

-Funds that avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
+Avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
 Strategies vary.
-See fund information for further information.

 Arctic drilling exclusion

-Funds that avoid companies that are involved in extracting oil from the Arctic regions.
-See fund literature for further details.
+Avoid companies that are involved in extracting oil from the Arctic regions.

 Fossil fuel reserves exclusion

-Funds that avoid investing in companies with coal, oil and gas reserves.
-See fund information for further details.
+Avoid investing in companies / assets with coal, oil and gas reserves.
+See individual entry information for further details.

 Energy efficiency theme

-Fund funds that have an energy efficiency theme - typically meaning that a fund manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.
+Has an energy efficiency theme - typically meaning that the manager is focused on investing in organisations that manage - or help others to manage - energy use more carefully and less wastefully - and so reduce greenhouse gas emissions.

 Invests in clean energy / renewables